-Maria Eugenia Arreola is the Director of the Mesoamerican Reef Leadership Program for the Mexican Nature Conservation Fund (FMCN).
-She has more than 10 years of experience designing and coordinating capacity-building programs in environmental fields.
-Prior to joining FMCN, she worked 8 years in the United Nations Environment Program (UNEP), of which 5 years were spent in UNEP’s Regional Office for Latin America and the Caribbean (in Mexico City), and 3 years at UNEP’s Headquarters in Nairobi, Kenya.
+Maria Eugenia Arreola is the Director of the MAR Leadership Program.
+She has more than 15 years of experience designing and coordinating capacity-building programs in environmental topics.
+Prior to joining FMCN, she worked for 8 years in the United Nations Environment Program (UNEP)), of which 5 years were spent in UNEP’s Regional Office for Latin America and the Caribbean (in Mexico City), and 3 years at UNEP’s Headquarters in Nairobi, Kenya.
 In UNEP, Maria Eugenia coordinated the development of integrated environmental assessments (GEO) in 8 countries and more than 25 cities in Latin America and the Caribbean (LAC)and participated in the development of virtual training tools which allowed her to travel and get to know the LAC region as well as various countries in Africa.
 Maria Eugenia received her BS in International Relations from the Instituto Tecnológico Autónomo de México and holds a master’s degree in Environmental Management Systems.
-She also studied diploma courses in different topics: Environmental Law; New Learning Technologies, and Climate Change.
-She has collaborated on several UNEP reports from the Global Environmental Perspective series.
+She also studied diploma courses in different topics: environmental law, new learning technologies, and climate change.
+She currently collaborates with the Kanan Kay Alliance as Capacity-Building Strategy Coordinator for Alliance partners.